fakuivan/orvibo-gynoid-zigbee-hub-hack/README.md

 * Username: `root`
 * Password: `sidlee`

+## TODO

+* The whole jinja2 for scripts is kinda tedious since we're just using it to assign variables from the scripts, it'd be a better idea just render a variables and then source them from scripts.
+* Allow for the install script to run after uninstalling, or have some sort of upgrade mechanism.
+* Complete readme :P
+* Add command to stop init process and install the mod from scratch.

 ## Resources

 * [YouTube: Smart Home Security Device: Mini Hub](https://www.youtube.com/watch?v=MCF9CpP_XHo): a look at the hardware for a different revision of this hub